benjaminstokes/gpii-binder/README.md

 * type: boolean.
 * default: false

-`method` - The function used to access the page element.
+`method` - The function used to access the page element
 * type: function.
 * default: fluid.value
 * requires signature of `function(element, value)`